hyperledger/indy-hipe/text/wire-messages/README.md

 As noted above, there are three expected algorithms within this type: unencrypted, anonCrypt, and authCrypt.
 We will use the `alg` attribute of the header to indicate which of these forms are present in the message.
 For brevity, we’ll use `x-plain`, `x-anon`, `x-auth` values for the `alg` attribute.

-Thus, for the three variation so of the pack() function, the JOSE headers will be:
+Thus, for the three variations of the pack() function, the JOSE headers will be:

 ```
 {"typ":"x-b64nacl","alg":"x-plain"}